What’s Lightweighting in Packaging and When Should You Consider It?

 • Sustainability Gains: Lightweighting reduces materials, cuts waste and lowers carbon emissions from production and shipping.
 It can help meet sustainability targets while aligning with consumer demand for more eco-friendly packaging—without compromising performance.

-Key Considerations for Lightweighting Your Packaging
+Key Considerations for Lightweighting in Packaging

 Here are just a few things to consider:

-When Lightweighting Might Not Be a Fit
+When a Reduction in Packaging Might Not Be a Fit

 • Your product is fragile.
 When items such as glassware can be easily broken in transport, reducing packaging materials could lead to increased product waste and higher costs in the long run.

 • Are you ready for extensive testing?
 A lighter package must still perform reliably, which requires rigorous testing.
-This includes strength and durability testing to ensure it withstands shipping and handling, lifecycle assessments to assess sustainability impacts and real-world application testing to confirm the new material won’t compromise protection.
-Material comparisons are also essential to find the best balance between weight, functionality and cost.
+This includes strength and durability testing to ensure it withstands shipping and handling, lifecycle assessments to assess sustainability impacts, and real-world application testing to confirm the new material won’t compromise protection.
+Material comparisons are also essential to find the best balance among weight, functionality and cost.
 Skipping this step can lead to package failures, increased product damage and costly redesigns.

 The Bottom Line: Lightweighting is a Strategic Decision